ErikThorsell/erikthorsell.github.io/ticklist.md

 *Not done*

-First goar placement I found was on the actual nose (5m up).
+First good placement I found was on the actual nose (5m up).
 It might be possible to place something in the first horizontal crack, but I could not find anything.
+I fell after placing my first piece, but before being able to mantle onto the nose.
-I fell before the nose, then was able to mantle the nose and proceed to the wall climbing part, but with only a \#2 in the big horizontal crack I did not feel safe proceeding.
+After a rest and securing my cam with a nut, I was able to proceed to the wall climbing part, but with only an additional \#2 in the big horizontal crack I did not feel safe proceeding up the slab.
 It is probably fine to take a fall there, but I'll probably TR this one before I give it another try.